 Myth 5.
 Tests Are Time Sucking

-Reality – Averagely an applicant spends 118 minutes in preparing for a job interview.
-Thus, companies are trying to speed up the recruitment process so that good candidate won’t fall out of their bucket because of the time-consuming process.
-And, they think that as testing skills of an individual candidate’s will be a time-consuming process so they should avoid it.
+Reality – Averagely an applicant spends 118 minutes preparing for a job interview.
+Thus, companies are trying to speed up the recruitment process so that good candidates won’t fall out of their bucket because of the time-consuming process.
+And, they think that testing skills of an individual candidate will be a time-consuming process so they should avoid it.

 Now, here you are wrong because online pre-employment tests are highly flexible and effective.
 You can use simple language in the test and make it of multi-choice options to speed up the screening process.
 On the top, the length of the test can be altered from job to job.
-To fasten up the process, business organizations can conduct a small test to weed out the incompetent candidates and later on they can conduct the comprehensive test when a number of applicants are small.
+To fasten up the process, business organizations can conduct a small test to weed out the incompetent candidates, and later on, they can conduct the comprehensive test when the number of applicants is small.
 So, the pre-employment test can be easily modified according to your time schedule using Xobin as it offers automated coding tests to speed up the testing process.

 Myth 6.
 Pre Testing Isn’t For Everyone

-Using effective and reliable testing methods brings relevant and more insightful to the job-specific skills and ease out the process of shortlisting the prospective employees.
-The pre-assessment testing has been used by industries today such as e-commerce, retail, real estate, pharmaceutical, manufacturing, and others.
+Using effective and reliable testing methods brings relevant and more insight to the job-specific skills and eases out the process of shortlisting prospective employees.
+Pre-assessment testing has been used by industries today such as e-commerce, retail, real estate, pharmaceutical, manufacturing, and others.

 Myth 7.
 Tests Make Applicants Nervous